-Rev. Lennox Yearwood Jr., President and CEO
+Rev. Lennox Yearwood Jr.

-Senior Advisor to the President and CEO
+President and CEO

 Terence “TC” Muhammad has been a community activist and organizer for over two decades.
 His experience spans voter mobilization campaigns, issue advocacy, and coalition building in African American communities, faith communities, on college campuses, and among civil rights and progressive organizations.